Explore this page

 - Students who are members of ethnic minorities

-There may be more applicants than devices and there is no guarantee that you will be successful, even if you meet the criteria.
+There may be more applicants than devices and there is no guarantee that a student will be successful, even if they meet the criteria.
 All applicants must provide evidence of socio-economic disadvantage.

-To apply you will need to fulfil one of the options below:
+To apply students will need to fulfil one of the options below:

 - Provide a full and complete copy of the SUSI (Student Universal Support Ireland) award letter for the current academic year, showing that they are eligible for a 100% Contribution Fee (Reckonable income must be under (€50,840) OR

-- Confirm that you are a current HEAR student in UCC OR
+- Confirm that they are a current HEAR (Higher Education Access Route) student in UCC OR

-- Confirm that you received funding from the UCC Student Assistance Fund in 2021/22 OR
+- Confirm that they received funding from the UCC Student Assistance Fund in 2023/24 OR

-- Evidence that you were in receipt of a means tested DEASP payment by providing a full Department Social Protection (DSP) statement of payments for you/your household for the year ending 2020.
+- Evidence that they received a means-tested DSP (Department of Social Protection) payment by providing a full Department Social Protection (DEASP) statement of payments for their household for the year ending 2022.

-If you do not meet any of the categories above; you should apply for the Student Assistance Fund in the first instance, it will open on 20th September 2021 https://www.ucc.ie/en/sfsa/saf
+If a student does not meet any of the categories above, they should apply for the Student Assistance Fund in the first instance, https://www.ucc.ie/en/sfsa/saf/